wixplosives/stylable-reproduce-webpack-invalidity-bug/README.md

 5. errors should be displayed
 6. recomment line 5 (fixing the break) and save the file
 7. change is picked up, but `app.st.css` and `header.st.css` are not updated, and retain their old diagnostics until a change revalidates the file

+> note: whether `app.st.css` imports/extends `header.st.css` file seems to make no big difference to this issue